-Blow flies are known to congregate around dead animals.
-Because they prefer highly unsanitary habitats, they may be vectors of disease pathogens, such as dysentery.
-These flies are distinguished by their bright metallic appearance and are abundant around commercial, institutional, industrial, and residential buildings when they are located near recycling centers, garbage dumps, slaughter-houses, and meat processing plants.
+Blow flies are one of the most common flies found around dead animals.
+They prefer highly unsanitary habitats, and because of this, they may be vectors of disease pathogens, such as dysentery.
+These flies are distinguished by their bright metallic appearance and are abundant around commercial, institutional, industrial, and residential buildings when they are located near recycling centers, garbage dumps, slaughterhouses, and meat processing plants.
 Blow flies can pick up faint traces of odor of decay and can fly up to 12 miles from their source of origin in search of a suitable carcass to lay their eggs.

 Blow Fly Habitat

-As gross as they may be, blow flies do not bite or sting.
+Blow flies do not bite or sting.
 They are, however, strongly attracted to human foods and garbage, making cooking outdoors difficult when they are present.
 As with house flies, they may be involved in the transmission of disease agents acquired from garbage or animal feces and subsequently deposited onto human foods.
-The primary threat from blow flies is the distribution of disease-carrying organisms that affect humans such as salmonella food-poisoning, Dysentery, Cholera, various parasitic worms, and many others.
+The primary threat from blow flies is the distribution of disease-carrying organisms that affect humans such as salmonella food poisoning, Dysentery, Cholera, various parasitic worms, and many others.
 If you are dealing with a blow fly problem on your property, contact your local exterminators.

 Need help with Blow Fly control?